 - Test and finalize

-If you want to start playing around with a logo design right away, you can jump into our logo maker at any time — it’s free to try!
+If you want to play around with a logo design right away, you can jump into our logo maker at any time — it’s free to try!
 But if you want a bit more guidance and preparation, you’ve come to the right place.

 Step 1: Research your brand